-Don’t worry though, we did not skimp on flavour or creaminess.
+Don't worry though, we did not skimp on flavor or creaminess.

 Make sure to sauté your onions low and slow, otherwise you run the risk of burning them.
 The deeper the brown, the sweeter they'll be.
 But if you're in a pinch for time, it's okay to sauté them on a higher level.
 Just make the pieces even smaller, and stir them more frequently.